 It is the 1500’s and Martin Luther is caught in a thunderstorm fearing for his life and seeking shelter when he decides to give his life over to God and become a monk.
 The scared Luther finds himself crawling down a secluded road and being hit with rains and loud thunder.
 He shouts to the Lord “I will become a monk”.
 The once fearful Luther is now laying prostrate on the floor of a monastery in Erfurt showing complete submission to God.
 During his first mass his father becomes upset with him because of his inability to perform his duties correctly.
 With his father leaving abruptly Luther chases after him begging him to stay but his father refuses and this rejection sends Luther into a spiritual warfare attack.
 (Finness n.d.)

 After being calmed by his spiritual father Luther takes a trip to Rome where he gets the opportunity witness the selling of indulgences and received the opportunity to climb the steps that were supposed to free souls from purgatory.
-While climbing these steps on his knees and observing others Luther appeard to have received Gods divine wisdom and once he made it to the top something in him changed and he decided against the purgatory.
-He then returned to the monastery disgusted, appauled and refusing to speak.
-He shouted “Rome is a circus”.
+While climbing these steps on his knees and observing others Luther appeared to have received Gods divine wisdom and once he made it to the top something in him changed and he decided against the purgatory.
+He then returned to the monastery disgusted, appalled and refusing to speak.
+He shouted, “Rome is a circus”.
 The selling of indulgences infuriated him he even mentions the people given the chance to kiss the coins that Judas received for selling out Jesus and receiving freedom from100 years of purgatory.
-In all of his disgust he is he was sent to Whittenberg Castle to become a priest.
-While at Whittenberg he expounded his knowledge of the bible by studying scriptures and encountered God’s divine message and plan.
-While Luther attended Whittenberg he discovered that salvation could only be found inside of Christ.
+In all of his disgust he is he was sent to Wittenberg Castle to become a priest.
+While at Wittenberg he expounded his knowledge of the bible by studying scriptures and encountered God’s divine message and plan.
+While Luther attended Wittenberg he discovered that salvation could only be found inside of Christ.

-Luther’s actions became very controversial as he responded to the needs of the people in a manor that was not with in the Catholic doctrine.
+Luther’s actions became very controversial as he responded to the needs of the people in a manor that were not with in the Catholic doctrine.
 For example the burring of Otto’s son on holy ground after the child took his own life was highly prohibited by the church.
-His condemning of the Catholic Churches practices during his services began to become noticed by Prince Fredrick and others.
-The church officials were appauled by his actions and his discontent with relics.
+Luther repeatedly condemned the Catholic Churches practices during his services and eventually became noticed by Prince Fredrick and others.
+The church officials were appalled by his actions and his discontent with relics.

-Finally the Ninety-Five Theses comes about after the offering up of indulgences by John Teztel.
+Finally the Ninety-Five Theses comes about after the offering up of indulgences by John Tetzel.
 Luther is set off when John comes to Germany and

-the selling of indulgences for purgatory to pay for the building expenses of St Peters Basillica .
-Luther received notice of the sellings through a peasant girl who had just left the temple.
+Promotes the selling of indulgences to pay for the expenses of St Peters Basilica.
+Luther received notice of the selling’s through a peasant girl who had just left the temple.
 This was the event that birthed the Ninety-Five Theses.
-After the Theses was completed Luther nailed them to the doors of Whittenberg Castle.
+After the Theses was completed Luther nailed them to the doors of Wittenberg Castle.
 The Theses spread very quickly as they were removed from the doors copied and distributed to people everywhere.

-Once the protest was made public people began to rebell and Luther was excommunicated for his refusal to recant the protest at the Diet of Worms.
+Once the protest was made public people began to rebel and Luther was excommunicated for his refusal to recant the protest at the Diet of Worms.
 Luther left Rome and headed back to Germany when he was rescued by Fredrick The Wise and taken back to Germany and encouraged to translate the New Testament into the German language.
 Luther then delivered the text to the Prince of Germany and dedicated the book to him.
-Martin was then called to Augusburg in 1530 where the Creeds were read and accepted and Protestant Religion became legal.
+Martin was then called to Augsburg in 1530 where the Creeds were read and accepted and Protestant Religion became legal.

 Comments